-- 6. All residential development should incorporate passive design in order to optimise solar and daylight access and reduce the risk of overheating and the need for cooling. - Major residential development must achieve a minimum on-site reduction in regulated carbon emissions of at least 19 per cent beyond Part L of the Building Regulations, unless it can be demonstrated that such provision is not feasible.
-This will be required until such time that amendments are made to national legislation/ policy which have the effect of surpassing this level of performance.
+- 6. All residential development should incorporate passive design in order to optimise solar and daylight access and reduce the risk of overheating and the need for cooling. - 7.
+Development must achieve, as a minimum, the reduction in regulated carbon emissions as set out in current Building Regulations, unless it can be demonstrated that such provision is not feasible.
 Large residential development of 100 dwellings or more should also demonstrate additional significant zero and/ or low carbon or sustainable technology features across the site. - 8.
 At applicable sites, the appropriate technology and systems should be deployed to minimise impact on heritage and character.